Floris/blog/readme.md

 TO-DO LIST:

-- Thumbnails
+- Thumbnails.
-- Categories
+- Categories.
-- Save image as file instead of Base64
+- Save image as file instead of Base64.
-- Popup when trying to delete a post
+- Popup when trying to delete a post.

 BUGS:

+- Reset Password doesn't work.
 - Algolia won't update it's db when a post is updated.